 Marshmallows

-Speaking of hot chocolate, if you really want to wow your kids, bring along a little bag of mini-marshmallows so they can add to their cocoa.
+Speaking of hot chocolate, if you want to wow your kids, bring a little bag of mini marshmallows so they can add to their cocoa.

 The hot chocolate is piping hot, so taking off the lid and letting them add marshmallows one by one is a great way to give it time to cool down, too.

-Note: this works well in First Class because there’s a table.
-Do it at your own caution without a table.
+Note: This works well in First Class because there’s a table.
+Do it with your own caution without a table.

 How The Polar Express™ Train Ride Compares to The Santa Train at the Northwest Railway Museum